Data management plan

-A data management plan according to the FAIR (Findable, Accessible, Interoperable, Reusable) principles.
+To ensure data management that adheres to the FAIR (Findable, Accessible, Interoperable, Reusable) principles.

-Executing researcher: Make an appointment with a data manager for a consultation about making a data management plan.
-If a data management plan is required by a subsidizer, write a draft plan prior to the appointment.
+- Make an appointment with a research data management consultant for a consultation about making a data management plan.
+Write a draft plan prior to the appointment.

 Research assistant: N.a.

-More and more funders also demand a so called data management plan (DMP) in case of an approved grant application.
-A DMP must define how your data management is organized and what choices have been made during all phases of the research process.
-This plan should preferably be drawn up in cooperation with or advice from a data management expert within the own organization.
-Even if a data management plan is not formally demanded, it is highly recommended to make this and of course comply with it, to ensure high quality datasets for use now and in the future.
+More and more funders also demand a so-called data management plan (DMP) in case of an approved grant application.
+A DMP must define how your data management is/will be organized and what choices have been made/are still pending during all phases of the research process.
+This plan should preferably be drawn up in cooperation with or with advice from a data management expert within the own organization.
+A data management plan is required for all projects within Amsterdam UMC, to help ensure high quality datasets.

 For advice on making a data management plan a consultation appointment with a data management consultant is recommended.
-VUmc employees can make an appointment with the central Data Management department (firstname.lastname@example.org).
+Amsterdam UMC employees can make an appointment with the central (Research) Data Management department (VUmc: email@example.com, AMC and combined projects: firstname.lastname@example.org, VU: RDM Support Desk - Research Data Support.
+Standard Operation Procedures and templates for Data Management can be found here (intranet) for VUmc and for AMC researchers information can be found here (intranet).
 For VU employees support is available from the UBVU.
 It is advisable to make an appointment at least 4 months before the data collection starts, so things can be properly regaled.
-For AMC researchers, Standard Operation Procedures for Data Management are available on the CRU pages

 It is important to think carefully and systematically about themes like:

-meta data schemes to link the datasets from your data collection to other datasets
+- meta-data schemes to link your datasets to other datasets